bibekanandadatta/JHU-Dissertation-Template/README.md

 - Similarly, for unnumbered sections, subsections, and subsubsections that you would like to add to the table of contents, use `\sect`, `\subsect`, and `\subsubsect` commands, respectively.
 If you do not any of these environments to be added to the table of contents, then you can use standard * environments; such as `\section*{}`, etc.

 - Add your math macros and settings in the `Math Settings and Macros` section.
 There's a section for non-math LaTeX macros as well.
+Some examples of both types of macros are added there.

 - If you find all the packages and their settings and macros to be overwhelming and distracting during the editing process, you can cut and paste all these contents to a separate `settings.tex` file (name it as you like) in the project directory.
 Then you can use the command `input{settings.tex}` to make your main file appear cleaner and less distracting. `\input{}` command literally pastes content from the source file.
 See [managing large project on Overleaf](https://www.overleaf.com/learn/latex/Management_in_a_large_project).

 - If the chapter name is too long, you may have to customize the header spacing in the geometry settings options to accommodate that.
 Alternatively, you can use it with a short header option.
 But if it gets difficult to customize, you may want to remove all the header options by commenting them out in the main file.

-- Finally, you may consider using `microtype` package to have a better type.
-Check details on using [`microtype` package here](https://www.khirevich.com/latex/microtype/).
+- Finally, you may consider using `microtype` package to have a better typography.
+Check details on using [`microtype` package for writing thesis here](https://www.khirevich.com/latex/microtype/).

 - Keep writing ... and Happy Graduation :tada:!